 Assisted Housing Programs

-The Housing Choice Voucher Program (HCVP), formerly known as Section 8, receives federal funding from the U.S. Department of Housing and Urban Development (HUD) to administer a rental voucher program to qualified low-income persons and families.
+The Housing Choice Voucher (HCV) Program, formerly known as Section 8, receives federal funding from the U.S. Department of Housing and Urban Development (HUD) to administer a rental voucher program to qualified low-income persons and families.

-RRHA’s HCV Program services the Richmond Metropolitan area which includes the City of Richmond, Hanover County (Ashland), Henrico County, and Chesterfield County.
+RRHA’s HCV Program services the City of Richmond.
 A participating family is generally required to pay approximately 30% of adjusted monthly income toward rent and utilities.

 Housing assistance payments are based on the affordability of the individual/family (family income, family size, income deductions, utility responsibility, and the requested contract rent).
 Additional rent reasonableness tools are available under leasing.